 How long does breastmilk lotion last?

-When stored in the fridge it will only last for up to one week.
+When stored in the fridge it will last 5 days .
 Take it out ahead of time for it to soften before applying.
 Breastmilk lotion bars can be stored in the freezer for at least 6 months.

 Can my baby be allergic to breastmilk lotion?